d5ve/git-notes/README.md

 This fork is to add the ability to specify which branch to use for each repo, rather than always using master.

+Tests current fail for me for two reasons, I have git configured with `init.defaultbranch` set to something other than `master`, and the tests assume `master`, plus the rename test fails on my case-insensitive macos filesystem, where `test_name` and `TEST_NAME` are the same file..

+My plan is to have the git operations always check the current checked-out branch from the local repo, and use that in all commands where master is currently used or assumed.

 Git Notes
 ==========